davkk/masters-thesis/typst/main.typ

 === Reconstruction efficiency

-Calculation of reconstruction efficiency involves taking the ratio of the number of reconstructed particles to the number of simulated (true) particles:
+Calculation of reconstruction efficiency involves taking the ratio of the number of reconstructed particles to the number of simulated (true) particles
 $
   epsilon = N_"recon." / N_"truth".
 $ <eq:efficiency>